 What’s Involved in Starting a Nonprofit Business?

 The steps to start a nonprofit business or a for-profit business are similar.
 You have to create a great idea, produce a business plan, and secure funding.
-To start a nonprofit business, you also have to develop a solid mission, incorporate the organization, and file tax exemptions.
+To start a nonprofit business, you also have to develop a solid mission, incorporate the organization, and file for tax exemptions.
 Unlike for-profit businesses, the mission for your nonprofit is extremely important to the success of your small business.
 The mission helps influence public opinion and draws in potential donors.
-Nonprofit business must track all revenue sources to maintain the business’s accountability.
+Nonprofit businesses must track all revenue sources to maintain the business’s accountability.
 Your small business must prove consistently that all revenue the organization generates is used solely to fulfill the company’s mission.

 You also need to establish clear leadership in your business, but it looks different in a for-profit versus a nonprofit.
 Leadership in for-profit businesses is typically clear-cut.
 Leadership responsibilities are broken up between the owners, executives, and shareholders.
-Leadership in a nonprofit centers in a board of directors that navigates the future of the company without holding any direct financial ownership.
+Leadership in a nonprofit centres in a board of directors that navigates the future of the company without holding any direct financial ownership.

 How Does a Nonprofit Get Tax Exemptions?